 Spider Only: Position the two layers of felt together.
 You will need to pin the spiders legs together individually for ease.

-Start a blanket stitch at the bottom of the spider and sew up and along each of the legs, until you reach the end of the top leg.
-This will need to be completed on BOTH sides (starting at the bottom and sewing up to the top).
+Start a blanket stitch at the bottom of the spider.
+Sew up and along each of the legs, stopping as required to stuff the legs.
 This will make it possible to stuff each of the legs individually as it is tricky to stuff them once the whole decoration has been sewn.